 This cake gets its name from the shape of the cake and the item it is baked in.
 It's baked in a bread LOAF pan and when finished the cake itself looks like a loaf of bread.
 These cakes are normally not frosted like a stacked cake and are much easier for slicing and serving.

-More great recipes to try
+More great quick bread recipes to try

 Chocolate Chip Loaf Cake